Empowering First-time, low-income mothers.

 NFP is one of the oldest and most thoroughly evaluated nurse home visitation programs in the nation.

-The expansion of NFP to Florence, Darlington, Dillon, Chesterfield and Marlboro Counties is supported by a public-private partnership that includes the Children’s Trust of South Carolina, the McLeod Health Foundation, Boeing South Carolina and the Marlboro County General Hospital, a private foundation.
+The expansion of NFP to Chesterfield, Clarendon and Sumter Counties is supported by private philanthropy.
+The program’s expansion to Florence, Darlington, Dillon and Marlboro Counties is supported by a public-private partnership that includes the Children’s Trust of South Carolina, the McLeod Health Foundation, Boeing South Carolina and the C.W. and Dorothy Love Foundation.

 NFP now serves families in 32 South Carolina Counties.

 To learn more about NFP services and eligibility, please call (843) 777-6495.